empicano/aiomqtt/README.md

             print(message.payload)
 ```

-aiomqtt combines the stability of the time-proven [paho-mqtt](https://github.com/eclipse/paho.mqtt.python) library with a modern, asyncio-based interface.
+aiomqtt combines the stability of the time-proven [paho-mqtt](https://github.com/eclipse/paho.mqtt.python) library with an intuitive, idiomatic asyncio interface:

 - No more callbacks! 👍
 - No more return codes (welcome to the `MqttError`)
 - Graceful disconnection (forget about `on_unsubscribe`, `on_disconnect`, etc.)
-- Compatible with `async` code
+- Supports MQTT versions 5.0, 3.1.1 and 3.1
 - Fully type-hinted
 - Did we mention no more callbacks?

-The whole thing is less than [900 lines of code](https://github.com/sbtinstruments/aiomqtt/blob/main/aiomqtt/client.py).

 <!-- pitch end -->